One Moment in Time: North America

+"One Moment in Time" replaced Phil Collins's "A Groovy Kind of Love" from the top spot of both the US adult contemporary chart and the Eurochart Hot 100.

 The song debuted at number 57 on the Billboard Hot 100 on the issue dated September 10, 1988 as the "Hot Shot Debut" of that week.
 It entered the top ten on the chart for the week of October 29, 1988 at number nine.
 The song reached its peak position of number five on the chart on the issue date of November 12, 1988.

 With that accomplishment, Houston joined Madonna as just the second female artist to produce ten consecutive top ten singles on the Billboard Hot 100, surpassing Brenda Lee and the Supremes, who had nine.
 The song itself became the first and only Olympic anthem to become a top five pop hit.
 It spent four weeks in the top ten, ten weeks in the top 40 and 17 cumulative weeks on the chart altogether.

 The song debuted on the Billboard Hot R&B/Hip-Hop Songs (formerly "Hot Black Singles") at number 78, the issue dated September 17, 1988, and six weeks later, on the week of October 22, reached a peak of 22, her lowest position on the R&B chart at the time.
+The song's lackluster performance on the R&B charts was the catalyst for pushing Houston towards more urban music as her next lead single, "I'm Your Baby Tonight", would be one of her first forays into the new jack swing genre that was popular at the time.

 The song entered the Billboard Hot Adult Contemporary chart at number 40 on the week of September 10, 1988.
 Eight weeks later, on the issue date of October 29, 1988, the single peaked at number one on the Billboard Hot Adult Contemporary chart, replacing "A Groovy Kind of Love" by Phil Collins.
 It would become her seventh number one single on the chart, staying for two weeks.
 It was also the singer's eleventh consecutive top ten single on the Adult Contemporary chart.
 It ranked number 89 on the Billboard Hot 100 Year-End chart of 1988.
-In Canada, it peaked at number 22.
+In Canada, "One Moment in Time" peaked at number four, becoming Houston's 10th consecutive top-ten hit in the nation.